ZhuoQiuMcgill/stanza-ROM/data/outputs/ADJ_report.md

 - where → stayed: predicate (verb/proposition - object)

 **Generated Relations:**

 - is → place: predicate (verb/proposition - object)
-- place → stayed: predicate (subject - verb)
+- place → stayed: connection
 - the → place: constraint
 - this → is: predicate (subject - verb)
 - we → stayed: predicate (subject - verb)